 Now here's the question.
-Have we eaten of the Bread of Life?
+Have we eaten of the Bread of Life for ourselves?
 Have we tasted and seen that the Lord is Good (Psalm 34:8)?
-Are we still looking anywhere but the Gospel for satisfaction?
+Are we still looking anywhere and everywhere but the Gospel for satisfaction?\

 In Greek mythology, Tantalus was made to stand in a pool of water, right under the branches of a fruit tree.
 However, when he tried to reach for fruit, the branches would go higher and out of reach.
 When he tried to drink a sip of water, the waters of the pool would recede.
 A symbol of utter frustration, his name is immortalized in the English word "tantalize."
 So, too, the world may at times tantalize the Child of God.
 It promises much but delivers nothing.
 Only Christ can give us a cleansed conscience.
-Only Christ can remove our guilt and give genuine peace.
+Only Christ can remove our guilt and give us genuine peace.
+Only Christ can give abundant life.
 He is the Bread of Life.